Can my child enroll later on in the school year?

 Do you offer any extended care?

-Yes, extended care, at this time, is available until 5:00pm.
-There are exceptions, please speak with the Director for further details.
+Yes, we are available until 5:00pm.
+If it's needed later then there are exceptions, please speak with the Director for further details.

 Are there any discounts for siblings?